 Tools

 Key Takeaway: A hard case + a humidifier + a hygrometer is the trifecta for keeping your acoustic healthy.
-This is not optional for solid wood guitars!
+This is not optional for solid wood guitars.

 Material